 He was also a Christian.

 His long radiation research led him to leukemia.

-In June 1945, he was told to be within 3 months of death.
+In June 1945, he was told to be within 3 months to live.

 The hypocenter was only 0.7 km from there, and he was also seriously injured to his head.

-But he had to lie up in June 1946.
+But he had to confine to bed in June, 1946.

 The people in Urakami built a small hermitage for him in 1948.

 And in this hermitage, he wrote many books about his A-bomb experience with a Christian's eye, and the books became bestsellers.

 To this hermitage, Emperor Showa, the envoy of the Pope, Helen Keller, etc. came to see him.

 But he died at the age of 43 in 1951.